 How to Get Toned Without Bulking Up

-When most women envision being toned, they imagine very little body fat and light muscle definition showing through in certain places, like the calves, backs of the thighs, abs, and arms.
+When most women envision being toned, they imagine very little body fat and light muscle definition showing through in certain places, like the calves, backs of the thighs/the glutes, abs, and arms.

 This means that you need to achieve two things: low body fat AND muscle growth.